Main Content

 In addition to the many opportunities for scholarships based on both academic performance and service to SIU, fellowships and assistantships are available for graduate students in the criminology and criminal justice program.
 Assistantships offer tuition waivers and a stipend in exchange for work assignments in the criminology and criminal justice program.

-A total of 30 hours of coursework is required for thesis track graduate students and a total of 33 hours of coursework is required for the non-thesis option.
+A total of 30 hours of coursework is required for thesis track graduate students and a total of 33 hours of coursework is required for the course-only option.

 A thesis is a formal research paper that defends a certain argument or proposition.
 The thesis serves to demonstrate the graduate student’s ability to formulate a problem and method, and present research and evaluation of a certain question related to a body of information.

-Thesis option students may take up to six thesis semester hours (only three count toward minimum degree requirements) and up to six credit hours of 400-level courses towards the completion of the graduate degree.
+Thesis option students may take up to six thesis semester hours (only three count toward minimum degree requirements).
 An oral defense of the thesis is mandatory to obtain a graduate degree in criminology and criminal justice.

 Contact Information